The words of Miyamoto Musashi,

 of fencing.
 Recently the Kashima and Katori priests have established

-their respective schools of sword techniques as,
+their respective schools of sword techniques as, Tutelage's

-Tutelage's of the Gods and tour the
+of the Gods and tour the land teaching

-(ten skills) and Hachigei (Seven Arts)
+skills) and Hachigei (Seven Arts)

 as Rikata (profitable measures).
-Truly,

-sword techniques.
-It is difficult to know the art of the sword solely
+to standard sword techniques.
+It is difficult to know the art

-by means of techniques.
-Needless to say such swordsmanship can never
+of the sword solely by means of techniques.
+Needless to say such

-rival the principles of Hyoho.
-What does Miyamoto mean by rikata?
+swordsmanship can never rival the principles of Hyoho.
+What does

-He means divine favour in Buddhist Law, in other words the way benefiting
+Miyamoto mean by rikata?
+He means divine favour in Buddhist Law,

-oneself and others.
+in other words the way benefiting oneself and others.

 Sign at the entrance to the old HNIR Hombu Dojo |